GenomicDataInfrastructure/gdi-license-report/README.md

 Not clear yet why it is under AGPL.

 ## MIT instead of Apache-2.0
-MIT is okay, but perhaps we should have a common license policy for GDI.
+MIT is okay, but perhaps we should have a common license for all GDI repositories, save exceptions.

 ## Missing license
 - GenomicDataInfrastructure/starter-kit-rems